tensorflow/addons/README.md

 ```

 #### Nightly Builds
 There are also nightly builds of TensorFlow Addons under the pip package
-`tfa-nightly`, which is built against `tf-nightly-2.0-preview`.
+`tfa-nightly`, which is built against `tf-nightly`.
 Nightly builds
 include newer features, but may be less stable than the versioned releases.

 ```